1999AZZAR/InfoView/README.md

 ### Normal Operation

-- Displays time for 12 seconds
+- Displays time for 20 seconds
-- Automatically switches to weather for 12 seconds (only if weather data is available)
+- Automatically switches to weather for 10 seconds (only if weather data is available)
+- Automatically switches to forecast for 10 seconds (only if at least 2 weather entries are available)
 - If no weather data is available, stays on time mode
+- If no forecast data is available, cycles TIME → WEATHER → TIME
-- Continuously cycles between time and weather when data is available
+- Continuously cycles TIME → WEATHER → FORECAST → TIME when data is available
 - Weather data is cached for offline operation (valid for 1 hour)
 - Smooth transitions between display modes with optimized refresh rate